felurye/links-uteis/automacao-de-teste.md

 **Previa:**
 >*Writing maintainable end-to-end tests is challenging.
 Often testers create another layer of indirection on top of the web page called page objects to execute common actions.
 In this post I argue that page objects are a bad practice, and suggest dispatching actions directly to the application’s internal logic.
 This works great with a modern Cypress.io test runner that runs the test code directly alongside the application’s code.*

+### [#](https://chercher.tech/java/handle-alerts-selenium-webdriver) Alerts in Selenium | driver.switchTo().alert()

+**Previa:**
+>*Alerts on the webpage used to get the attention of the user to perform some operation on the alert or the webpage; sometimes, the alert expects input from the user.
+All the alerts are formed using javascript inside the HTML page; there are three kinds of alerts in HTML.
+Alert takes the focus away from the current window and forces the browser to read the message.
+Alert prevents the user from accessing other parts of the web page until the box is closed.*

 _______________________________
 ## Vídeos/Palestras